Joint Entrance Examination (Advanced) 2021

 Result

-- Results will be available on JEE (Advanced) site after it’s notified.
+- Results will be available on the JEE (Advanced) website once they are notified.

-- Category‐wise All India Ranks (AIR) of successful candidates will be available on JEE (Advanced) site after the results are declared.
+- Category-wise All India Ranks (AIR) of successful candidates will be available on the JEE (Advanced) website after the results are declared.

-- Individual rank cards will not be sent to the candidates.
+- Individual rank cards will not be sent to candidates.

 Architecture Aptitude Test